bookofquantum/BOQ/photons/Qubitron/Fabrication.md

     *   **Advantages:** Can be easier to fabricate than angled facets in some cases.
     *   **Disadvantages:** Might require more careful design of the waveguide and APD interface.

-**Choosing the Best Approach for PhotoniX:**
+**Choosing the Best Approach for Qubitron:**

-For PhotoniX, minimizing back reflections is crucial for single-photon detection.
+For Qubitron, minimizing back reflections is crucial for single-photon detection.
 Therefore, a combination of angled facets and AR coatings is likely the best approach.
 This will provide the highest level of reflection suppression.

 *   **Angled Facets:**  A small angle (e.g., 5-10 degrees) can be introduced at the waveguide end.
 This can be done during the dicing or etching process.